martynsmith/node-irc/API.md

 `target` is either a nickname, or a channel.

+### Client.notice(target, message)

+Sends a notice to the specified target.

+`target` is either a nickname, or a channel.

 ### Client.disconnect(message)

 Disconnects from the IRC server sending the specified parting message.